 Next Steps and Timing and Public Consultation

 The city is currently preparing the draft DIA report, which is the most intensive form required by Parks Canada.
-Once approved by Parks Canada, the city will post the draft DIA for stakeholders and the public to review and comment, at a minimum, for a period of 30 days.
-It is important to note that the city intends to post the draft DIA report for longer than the required 30-day period and seek input into the draft DIA through stakeholder and public engagement.
+Once approved by Parks Canada, the city will post the draft DIA for stakeholders and the public to review and comment for a period of 30 days.

 As the technical analysis proceeds, stakeholder and public engagement will continue with Indigenous People, near neighbours and key stakeholders through meetings, social media posts, and issuing print and electronic materials leading up to posting the draft DIA report.
 Once the draft DIA report is posted, the city envisions holding stakeholder meetings, public open houses, issuing print and electronic updates and other engagement opportunities to inform and seek ongoing input into minimizing the effects of the bridge.